If you've made a habit out of joining your co-workers for a happy hour after work, take note.

-These bills have been staunchly opposed by restaurant and beverage industry lobbyists, such as the American Beverage Institute, which contends that the majority of alcohol-related driving fatalities are caused by repeat offenders with a BAC of .15% or higher, and that distracted driving (such as driving while on the phone) poses a greater risk.
-States agree that distracted driving is a problem, and they're cracking down on that as well, but the beverage industry may be fighting an uphill battle as more states consider lowering their limits, something already in place Canada and other western European nations.
+These bills have been staunchly opposed by restaurant and beverage industry lobbyists, such as the American Beverage Institute.
+The ABI contends that the majority of alcohol-related driving fatalities are caused by repeat offenders with a BAC of 0.15% or higher, and that distracted driving (such as driving while on the phone) poses a greater risk.
+States agree that distracted driving is a problem, and they're cracking down on that as well.
+But the beverage industry may be fighting an uphill battle as more states consider lowering their limits, something already in place in Canada and western Europe.

 How do DUIs affect your car insurance?

-And finally, if you've seriously injured another person or damaged their property while driving, or if this isn't your first offense, you could have your license revoked for 6 months up to 2 years.
+And finally, if you've seriously injured another person or damaged their property while driving, or if this isn't your first offense, you could have your license revoked for up to two years.